Almada

 Jorge Ricardo da Conceiçăo Vieira was born in Estremoz

-and Henry Moore.
-Although he extended himself in his personal interpretations,
+Henry Moore.
+Although he extended himself in his personal

 José Vital Branco Malhoa was born in 1855 in Caldas da